spryker/spryker-docs/docs/scos/dev/data-import/202204.0/data-importer-speed-optimization.md

 ### ORM vs PDO

-*Object-relational mapping (ORM)* is a very good approach when you work on very big and complex software but it's not always the answer to all problems especially when it comes to batch processing.
+*Object-relational mapping (ORM)* is an approach when you work on very big and complex software but it's not always the answer to all problems especially when it comes to batch processing.
 ORMs are slow by design because they need to handle so much internal hydration and mapping.

 Here is an example of using the Propel ORM, this is a very clean and nice approach but not optimized enough for importing big data.